nume-crypto/docs/nume/what-is-it.md

 # What is it?

 Nume is a gas abstracted, scalable and secure web3 payments protocol with primitives tailored for commerce.
 Nume chose to build on zkEVM because it is the most scalable EVM-compatible infrastructure platform on Ethereum.
 The Nume Protocol will launch as a Layer-3 on Polygon zkEVM.
-However until support for necessary precompiles is introduced, we will operate on the Polygon zkEVM chain starting Q3 2023.

 Nume is a platform that provides: